 The call for abstracts for HepHIV 2021 closed on 7 February 2021 and the latebreaker submission closed 15 March 2021.
 Abstract decisions will be communicated to authors early April 2021.

 Aims and eligibility

-1. Integrated testing hepatitis/HIV/TB/STI
+- Integrated testing programmes for hepatitis/HIV/TB/STI

 - Innovative testing services during the COVID-19 pandemic; lessons learned, including community engagement in COVID-19 testing

 - New testing and sampling technologies to increase testing coverage, e.g. home-based HIV testing/sampling, finger prick, oral fluid, urine etc.; obstacles overcome